Marijn-Schipper/FLAMES/README.md

 Running FLAMES annotate faster:
 Default FLAMES will query the VEP API for the variants within your credible sets for the VEP features of interest.
 This is the biggest bottleneck for annotation speed.
 You can significantly speed up this process by running a command line version of VEP.
-Please use the --cmd-vep and --vep-cache flags to use the cmd line version of VEP for FLAMES.
+Please use the --cmd-vep and --vep-cache and --vep_docker flags to use the cmd line version of VEP for FLAMES.